nishanthtnoorithaya/Contact-Management-System/README.md

 # Contact-Management-System

-Contact Management System is a User Interface which will create the contact, Search the contact, View the contact and Edit the contact.
+Contact Management System is a Graphical User Interface which is done on Python Tkinter. it has some features like to create the contact, Search the contact, View the contact and Edit the contact.

 # Description.